voronianski/melchior.js/README.md

 ### run(fn)

-Basically it's the same as `body` but use-cases might be a bit different.
+Programmatically it's the same as `body` but use-cases might be a bit different.
 Recommended to use as the entry point for other modules.

 ```javascript
 melchiorjs.module('core')